About Roger Hodgson, Legendary Singer - Songwriter

 youth and gives younger generations a taste of why his heartfelt songs have

-live performances recorded of his most loved classic hits recorded on his
+his live performances recorded on his

 2010 world tour.